 There are still some traditional Irish names being given today, even though some of them are in forms that are a bit more anglicized than their original counterparts.
 Here are the ones within the Top 100:

-[Note:] My paternal ancestors come from Ireland but I have never been there and definitely don't speak the language.
+[Note:] My paternal ancestors come from Ireland but I have never been there.
+I have, however, learned quite a bit of the language.
 If any of this information seems incorrect, please let me know!

 Source | Source | Source | Source